 Need help?
 Call our free Repro Legal Helpline: 844-868-2812

-Nearby States: Colorado, Arizona, Nevada
+Nearby States: Colorado, Arizona, Nevada, Wyoming

+To talk to a lawyer about your specific circumstances, questions, and needs, call 844-868-2812 or contact us through our secure online form.

 The information on this page is not legal advice.
-To talk to a lawyer about your specific circumstances, question, and needs, call 844-868-2812 or contact us through our secure online form.

 We do not sell or provide abortion pills.
 We cannot give medical advice.

-• Abortion available until 18 weeks of pregnancy
+Abortion available until 18 weeks of pregnancy

-• 72 hour mandatory waiting period before abortion
+72 hour mandatory waiting period before abortion

-• Under age 18, must have parental consent and notice or a judicial bypass
+Under age 18, must have parental consent and notice or a judicial bypass

-Self-managed abortion is not a crime in Utah.
-But what the law says and what happens in reality can be very different.
-If you have questions about your legal rights and risk, call 844-868-2812 or contact us through our secure form to speak with a lawyer.
+• If you have questions about your legal rights and risk, call 844-868-2812 or contact us through our secure online form to speak with a lawyer.

-To find an abortion provider, go to abortionfinder.org or ineedana.com.
+To find an abortion provider, go to:

 An abortion fund or a practical support organization is an organization that can help pay for all or some of the costs of getting an abortion.
 Some funds only pay for the procedure.
 Others only pay for costs like travel, hotel, or childcare.
 Most require that you have an appointment at a clinic first.
-To find an abortion fund, go to:

 If you are under 18 years old